Our team asked countless questions while creating it, so we have plenty of answers to offer.

 Mix 1 scoop in about a cup of cold water for a delicious drink.
 It will thicken over time after mixing and if refrigerated.
 For additional ways to enjoy, check out our list of fun recipes.

 Modern food choices frequently provide too little of the nutrients for the healthy bacteria in our gut.
-BiomeBliss is designed as a dietary supplement to easily supply those missing nutrients.
+BiomeBliss is designed to easily supply those missing nutrients.
 Healthy bacteria forage on prebiotics, converting them into new molecules called short chain fatty acids, or SCFAs, which sets off a series of events.
 The presence of SCFAs triggers the intestines to release hormones into the bloodstream.
 In turn, the hormones signal to the brain to let your body feel satisfied with the meal and that it’s time to stop eating.
-These hormones also help regulate blood sugar after a meal from already healthy levels.
+These hormones also help regulate blood sugar after a meal.
 BiomeBliss is a prebiotic blend of natural, safe, food-derived ingredients.

 Yes.
 While probiotics introduce new bacteria to the gut, prebiotics nurture and cultivate the healthy microbiome that already exists there.
-So, if you are already introducing new bacteria, you should make sure you’re also nourishing, shifting and expanding your entire microbiome.
+So, if you are already introducing new bacteria, you should make sure you’re also nourishing your entire microbiome.

 You may have a reduced appetite and may be satisfied with less food at meal times.
 Some flatulence or gas is a sign that BiomeBliss is working.
 If you experience too much gas or bloating, decrease your serving by half for a day or two and then try the full serving.
 Regular bowel movements are common.